CyberShadow/monocre/README.md

 Notes:

-- monocre does not sent a font family or size in SVG/HTML output.
+- monocre does not set a font family or size in SVG/HTML output.
   Edit the output to set one which will look good in your use case.

 - ImageMagick miscalculates the image width in the above example,